Use your company reputation to improve your recruitment marketing

 4. Share reviews to job-search sites

-Sharing reviews to job search sites, like Glassdoor or LinkedIn, is far and away going to help your recruitment efforts.
+Sharing reviews to job search sites, like Glassdoor, Adzuna or LinkedIn, is far and away going to help your recruitment efforts.
 Whether the reviews are from happy customers or happy employees, anyone looking for work on a job-search site will take note of your solid reputation.
 It looks good!
 And people want to work for reputable employers.

 5. Activate your business advocates and and fans for direct recruiting